-50 Genius Wedding Ideas from Pinterest
+50 Genius Wedding Ideas to Help You Throw the Most Unique Wedding Ever

-If you’re deep into planning a wedding, there’s a 99.9 percent chance you’re feeling overwhelmed—but heading over to the magical world of virtual pin boards for some Pinterest wedding ideas will seriously help get you organized and totally inspire you, too.
+If you’re deep into planning a wedding, there’s a 99.9 percent chance you’re feeling overwhelmed—but heading over to the magical world of Pinterest and lifestyle blogs teeming with wedding ideas—including gorgeous photos and links out to tips, tutorials and where to shop to create the event of your dreams—will seriously help get you organized and totally inspire you, too.

-Whether you’re considering a traditional wedding or something a little out-of-the-box, Pinterest is teeming with gorgeous photos and links out to tips, tutorials and where to shop to create the event of your dreams.
 It’s easier than ever to research cool, creative, and unique wedding ideas that will truly set your night apart from the rest.

-To get you thinking about ways to shake up your own wedding, we scoured Pinterest and gathered 50 ideas—some small, others slightly more thematic—to help you throw the most unique wedding ever.
+To get you thinking about ways to shake up your own wedding, we gathered 50 ideas—some small, others slightly more thematic—to help you throw the most unique wedding ever.

-1. Dip balloons them in gold glitter for a glamorous, fun effect.
+1. Dip balloons in gold glitter for a glamorous, fun effect.
 If you’re having a sit-down dinner, tie one to the back of each chair.
 Otherwise, fill them with helium and let them fill the ceiling of your venue.

 2. For gorgeous (and affordable) centerpieces, take cylindrical vases and submerge flowers in water.